scn-lang/scn-ts/README.md

 *   **Comprehensive Structural Map:** Understand classes, functions, variables, interfaces, HTML elements, and CSS rules.
 *   **Inter-File Dependency Graphs:** Clearly visualize how files and entities interact across your project.
 *   **Rich Metadata:** Qualifiers for public/private access, `async`/`throw` behavior, and even a heuristic for "pure" functions.
+*   **Isomorphic: Browser & Node.js Support:** Run analysis anywhere.
+Use the powerful CLI in your terminal or integrate the library directly into your web-based IDE or analysis tools.
 *   **Language Agnostic Principles:** While `scn-ts` focuses on JS/TS/JSX/CSS, the underlying SCN format is designed to unify concepts across *any* programming language.

 **SCN is the bridge between raw code and intelligent code assistants.** It empowers LLMs to "see" your entire codebase's architecture, enabling them to generate more accurate, context-aware, and high-quality code.